dexter-sim/advent-of-code/README.md

 # advent-of-code-2021

-My programs to solve questions from Advent of Code 2021.
+My programs to solve the problems from Advent of Code 2021.